iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

 [full format specification]:
   /doc/user-guide/project-structure/dvcyaml-files#top-level-plot-definitions

-### Plot Outputs
+### Plot outputs

-When defining [pipelines], some <abbr>outputs</abbr> can be placed under a `plots` list for the corresponding stage.
+When defining [pipelines], some <abbr>outputs</abbr> (both files and directories) can be placed under a `plots` list for the corresponding stage.
 This will tell DVC that they are intended for visualization.

 <admon type="info">